Lesser sooty owl: Diet

 The lesser sooty owl is a generalist predator because it hunts a variety of prey within its limited distributional range.
 The owl eats mostly arboreal and terrestrial mammals.
 The most common arboreal prey are sugar gliders (Petaurus breviceps) and common ringtail possums (Pseudocheirus peregrinus).
-The main terrestrial prey are bandicoots, rats, and marsupial mice (antechinus).
+The main terrestrial prey are bandicoots, rats, and marsupial mice.
 Lesser sooty owls also feed on birds, reptiles and insects.
 Sooty owls eat birds such as the king parrot (Alisterus scapularis) and crimson rosella (Platycercus elegans).
 Most insects in their diet are beetles.
 Lesser sooty owls are opportunistic feeders, thus they vary their diet according to the prey available.
 They equally respond to changes in the community of their prey, including breeding cycles.
 Hence, the sooty owl’s diet can vary a lot from region to region, even within a short distance.

-The lesser sooty owl consumes species near threatened or endangered under the Queensland Government legislation (Nature Conservation Act of 1992 and the Nature Conservation Wildlife Regulation of 2006) like the lemuroid ringtail possum (Hemibelideus lemuroids), Atherton antechinus (Antechinus godmani), the Herbert River ringtail possum (Pseudochirulus herbentensis), the eastern pygmy possum (Cercartetus nanus), smoky mouse (Pseudomys fumeus), broad-toothed rat (Mastacomys fuscus) and the Godman's antechinus (Antechinus godmani), which is considered among the rarest antechinus in Australia.
+The lesser sooty owl consumes species near threatened or endangered under the Queensland Government legislation (Nature Conservation Act of 1992 and the Nature Conservation Wildlife Regulation of 2006) like the lemuroid ringtail possum (Hemibelideus lemuroids), Atherton antechinus (Antechinus godmani), the Herbert River ringtail possum (Pseudochirulus herbentensis), the eastern pygmy possum (Cercartetus nanus), smoky mouse (Pseudomys fumeus), broad-toothed rat (Mastacomys fuscus) and the Godman's antechinus (Antechinus godmani).

-Historically, sooty owls feasted mainly on terrestrial mammals, but many species are now locally extinct.
+Historically, sooty owls fed mainly on terrestrial mammals, but many species are now locally extinct.
 As a result, the owl shifted its choice of prey to arboreal mammals.
 Arboreal prey increased from 55% to 81% of the owl's diet since European settlement.
 Over half of the owl's diet consists of introduced species such as the black rat (Rattus rattus) and the house mouse (Mus musculus).
 They eat species ranging from 10 to 1,300 g in weight.
 Females are known to consume larger prey than males.
 Female owls ingest prey over 1,000 g in weight whereas males eat prey less than 500 g.
 The main prey for females is the greater glider (Petauroides volans) whereas the main prey for males is the sugar glider.